To avoid missteps, check the following points:

 CHAMBRAY

-Much more casual, chambray is woven with one colored thread and one white thread, for an interesting visual effect.
+Much more casual, chambray is woven with a colored thread and a white thread, for an interesting visual effect.

 FLANNEL

-It is a fabric that has been scraped to give it a light fluff, providing softness and warmth.
-He is relaxed.
+It is a fabric that has been brushed to give it a light down, providing softness and warmth.
+It is casual.

-Over the centuries, the shirt has undergone numerous transformations.
+Over the centuries, the shirt has undergone many transformations.

-Used as men's underwear (and a means of social distinction) since Antiquity, it was transformed from the 16th century onwards, becoming at the end of the 19th century the iconic garment that we know.
+Used as men's underwear (and a means of social distinction) since Antiquity, it was transformed from the 16th century onwards, to become the iconic garment that we know today at the end of the 19th century.